Couple sipping coffee near open trunk bed platform on a forest getaway

 The kids laughed more.
 I breathed deeper.
 And for once, I didn’t feel behind on anything.

+Now, we don’t wait for holidays.
+We just go.
 Sometimes it’s a night by the beach.
-Sometimes a trailhead and hot cocoa with the kids.
+Sometimes a trailhead and cocoa with the kids.
+Sometimes it’s just me — a solo reset with no schedule and no expectations.

 Because car camping isn’t about planning.
 It’s about choosing presence over pressure.